wjessop/mango.computer/README.md

     $ git clean -fdx

 You can then run nanoc in the root dir then commit and push to master in the root, and the gh-pages branch in the output dir.

+## Generating the site, viewing changes locally

+1. In the root of the site run "nanoc" to generate the current site.
+It generates to the "output" dir.
+2. Now run "nanoc view" to spin up a web server on localhost.